Technology company integrates benefits into platform to engage 97% of people and increase profit by 35%

 Learn more about the changing employee engagement landscape and how to better connect with your workforce with recognition and communication tools.

-Causeway integrated their benefits into one, single engagement platform after previous benefits were being lost by their employees.
+Causeway integrated its benefits into one, single engagement platform after previous benefits were being lost by employees.
 Within one month of re-launch, 97% of employees were engaged with the platform, and after six months sales increased by 73% and profitability by 35%.

 Number of employees:

 In 2015, Causeway’s flexible benefits platform, Causeway Lifestyle, had been available to its employees for four years.
 An employee survey showed that employees were aware of their benefits but the benefits platform was no longer achieving the desired level of engagement.
 Research into the low performance of the platform showed that the Causeway brand and values were not reflected, use of discounts had decreased, and employees believed that wellness and other activities were entirely separate from Causeway Lifestyle.